Find a Qualified Attorney Near You

 Naturalized citizens can show a U.S. passport or identification card (including a state-issued driver’s license) to prove their U.S. citizenship.
 Although applying for a passport or identification card is fairly straightforward, naturalized citizens or citizens born abroad may have to provide the following documents:

-• Show proof of your parent or parents' citizenship.
-(Form N-600 or their naturalized citizen certificate.
+- Proof of your parent or parents’ citizenship (Form N-600 or their naturalized citizen certificate)

-If you or your child needs to obtain proof of U.S. citizenship, you should speak to an immigration attorney.
-They are experts in immigration law and can give you solid legal advice.
-They can guide you in collecting documents that serve as evidence of citizenship, including a certification of birth.
-Speak to an immigration attorney near you today.
+If you or your child needs to obtain proof of U.S. citizenship, an attorney can help.
+They can assist with collecting documents that serve as evidence of citizenship and prepare legal affidavits if necessary.

 Can I Solve This on My Own or Do I Need an Attorney?